-The aim is to deliver an ambitious, challenging and exciting BA programme that draws on the best that university Drama has to offer, including the wide range of different sorts of learning experiences and associated skills development that belong the Department's BA Drama, Theatre and Performance Studies.
-More particularly, though, Drama Studies focuses on enabling students to develop critical, practical, creative and well-informed responses to a range of professional contexts; while supporting the development of confidence in writing and other skills that are essential not only to professional life but full participation in contemporary citizenship.
+Join us and you will study an ambitious, challenging and exciting BA programme that draws on the best that our University has to offer.
+Drama Studies focuses on enabling you to develop critical, practical, creative and well-informed responses to a range of professional contexts; while supporting the development of confidence in writing and other skills that are essential not only to professional life but full participation in contemporary citizenship.

-The focus of the modules is not only on performing and performance-making, but other skills and professional contexts that make up the diversity of contemporary drama and performance-related employment opportunities.
-These include the conceptual, problem-solving and collaborative skills associated with cultural enterprise and arts management; the very particular challenges of self-organisation and engagement with others that belong to applied theatre work; as well as training in critical thinking, independent project work, group theatrical production for public performance, and work experience opportunities.
+You will focus on both performing and performance-making, but will also gain other skills and explore professional contexts that make up the diversity of contemporary drama and performance-related careers.
+You will learn include the conceptual, problem-solving and collaborative skills associated with cultural enterprise and arts management; the very particular challenges of self-organisation and engagement with others that belong to applied theatre work; as well as training in critical thinking, independent project work, group theatrical production for public performance, and work experience opportunities.

 Your first year is about building confidence in written, spoken and public presentation, and broadening your knowledge.
 You will be making your own performances as well as learning about performance history and culture.
 A particular feature of the first year is a year-long module on London's Arts, including hands-on involvement with the city's incomparable range of activities and resources.

 As well as being involved in devising a full-length theatre production, in your second year you will take a special module on Arts Management, which will give you a wide-ranging introduction to how theatre companies and other arts organisations are run, from budget management to marketing and audience development.
 In addition you can select from a wide variety of modules.
 Current examples include Music, Theatre and Performance, Design and Scenography and Contemporary British Drama.